lonelyplanet/spp_blog/_posts/2014-06-17-GitHub-Tips-n-Tricks.md

 ## Whitespace

-Reviewing changes in GitHub is great, however sometimes you're stuck dealing with a pull request that has a bunch of whitespace.
+Reviewing changes on [GitHub](http://github.com) is great, however sometimes it's hard to focus on important changes when you're sifting through a pull request that has a bunch of whitespace changes.
-By adding `?w=1` to the URL whitespace will be ignored.
+Luckily, by adding `?w=1` to the end of the URL whitespace will be ignored.
+To see whitespace again, simply remove the URL parameter.

-**Note:** When including it in the URL you don't see line comments and are unable to create them.
+**Note:** Be aware when using this option, you cannot see line comments and are unable to create them.

 Before: